Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 Scenario #1 is unlikely

 Epic Games does not care about the relatively tiny revenue of RealityCapture – In 2019, Epic Games reported $4.2 billion in revenue and $730 million in earnings.
-While RC is an industry leader in photogrammetry software, their earnings are probably in the low tens of millions of dollars, which is a rounding error for a company like Epic Games.
+While RC is an industry leader in photogrammetry software, its earnings are probably in the low tens of millions of dollars, which is a rounding error for a company like Epic Games.

 Scenario #2 is also quite unlikely…

-In scenario #3, RC slowly dies or slides into irrelevance as its key talent is pulled into other, tangentially-related projects in Epic Games.
-In scenario #4, RC is given a blank check to improve its product, and is given a team of engineers from Epic Games to work on bridging the gap between what RC does, and what Unreal Engine does.
+In scenario #3, RC slowly dies or slides into irrelevance as its key talent is pulled into other, tangentially related projects in Epic Games.
+In scenario #4, RC is given a blank check to improve its product, and is given a team of engineers from Epic Games to work on bridging the gap between what RC does and what Unreal Engine does.

 My money is on scenario #4.